convox/console-app/README.md

 To update the rack to a new version, first make sure to update the Cloud Formation stack.
 If you used a custom value for any of the stack parameters, make sure to include them in the cf update command.
+You can check the "Parameters" section of the CloudFormation stack if you're not sure.
 E.g: if you have used a custom value in TablePrefix:

 ```sh